-Nick Roen has a very stimulating piece up at the Spiritual Friendship blog where he describes the experience of same sex attraction.
+Nick Roen has a very stimulating piece up at the Spiritual Friendship blog where he describes the experience of same-sex attraction.
 He does this in the very personal terms of looking at another man.

 It got me thinking about what we see when we look at something.
 This is a significant issue because the Bible teaches that we have two sets of eyes.
-We have eyes in our head and eyes in our heart (Matt 13:13-16).
+We have eyes in our head and eyes in our heart (Matthew 13:13-16).

 One of the most important things about you is what you see when you look at something.
 It is crucial for us to look at things rightly and see them as they are, but this is impossible because of our sin.
 Sin gives us faulty vision.
 Our eyes are broken because our hearts are messed up.
 We do not see as we should because we do not worship as we should.